ltejedor/PublicLibrary/README.md

 Public Library
 =============

-This is a library with options to move books around.
-To use, use PartOne.
-It is the only part.
+A library built in Ruby that allows the user to move books from shelf to shelf.